BARBUTO & JOHANSSON LITIGATION UPDATE: The Law Firm Reminds Investors of Upcoming Class Action Deadlines

-WELLINGTON, Fla., May 01, 2020 (GLOBE NEWSWIRE) -- Barbuto & Johansson, P.A. (“BARJO”) informs investors of the pending class action lawsuits against Norwegian Cruise Lines (NYSE: NCLH) and Inovio Pharmaceuticals, Inc. (NASDAQGS: INO), as well as the upcoming deadlines to petition the court for lead plaintiff.
-The lawsuits allege that the Companies have violated federal securities laws.
+WELLINGTON, Fla., May 07, 2020 (GLOBE NEWSWIRE) -- Barbuto & Johansson, P.A. (“BARJO”) informs investors of the pending class action lawsuits against Fifth Third Bancorp (NASDAQGS: FITB) and ServiceMaster Global Holdings, Inc. (NYSE: SERV), as well as the upcoming deadlines to petition the court for lead plaintiff.
+The lawsuits allege federal securities law violations.

-The class action lawsuit against Inovio alleges that during the class period of February 14, 2020 and March 9, 2020, the Inovio defendants capitalized on widespread COVID-19 fears by falsely claiming that Inovio had developed a vaccine for COVID-19.
-On the last day of the class period, when Citron Research exposed such misstatements, calling for an SEC investigation into the Company’s claims, the stock price plummeted.
-Shareholders have until May 12, 2020 to seek appointment as lead plaintiff.
+The lawsuit alleges that during the Class Period of February 26, 2019 and November 4, 2019, the Defendants made false and misleading statements to investors.
+Specifically, it is alleged that ServiceMaster failed to inspect clients’ property for termite activity, and as a result, the Company faced a wave of termite litigation, which was not disclosed to investors.
+When the market learned the truth about ServiceMaster, investors suffered damages.
+Shareholders have until June 9, 2020 to seek appointment as lead plaintiff.

-If you purchased shares of NCLH or INO during their respective class periods, you may contact attorney Anthony Barbuto, at no cost or obligation to you, to discuss your options as a class member and petitioning for lead appointment.
+If you purchased shares of FITB or SERV during their respective class periods, you may contact attorney Anthony Barbuto, at no obligation to you, to discuss your options as a class member and petitioning for lead appointment.
 Mr. Barbuto can be reached at: (888) 715-2520 or via email at anthony@barjolaw.com.

 Barbuto & Johansson, P.A.